pushqrdx/evil-code/README.md

 ## Not supported

-- `:` started commands: Only a few are supported now.
+- `:` started commands: Only a few are supported now
-- Visual Block mode: Please use column-select instead for now.
+- Visual Block mode: Please use column-select instead for now
-- Custom keybindings: On the roadmap.
+- Custom keybindings: On the roadmap

 #### `evil.bindCtrlCommands`